domin-mnd/storona/packages/grammy/README.md

 # Usage

-To use this adapter you need to create a bot instance and pass it to the adapter.
+To use this adapter you need to create a bot instance and pass it to the router.
 Then you can use the router as intended by storona design:

 ```typescript
 import { Bot } from "grammy";